 What is Content Marketing?
-That is a question every blogger, marketer, and businessperson should be making.
-It’s an umbrella term that focuses on providing the right content (informational, inspirational, or entertainment) to the customer, depending on the stage they are in the customer journey or buying cycle.
-If you consider the radio as a channel, you’ll see they’re trying to push content to a captive audience.
+Every blogger, marketer, and businessperson should be asking that question.
+It’s an umbrella term that focuses on providing the right content (informational, inspirational, or entertainment) to the customer, depending on their stage in the customer journey or buying cycle.
+If you consider the radio a channel, you’ll see they’re trying to push content to a captive audience.
 Content marketing, on the contrary, pulls people in since the audience is already looking for information.
-Content marketing is not only about creation, but also about distribution.
+Content marketing is not only about creation but also about distribution.

-This way, you make sure your content doesn’t sit idle, waiting to be seen.
+This way, you ensure your content doesn’t sit idle, waiting to be seen.

 Types of content

-As you read this blog post, you may have the concept that content is a synonym of the written word.
-This is partially true since you can also add images and video to the list.
+As you read this blog post, you may have the concept that content is a synonym for the written word.
+This is partially true since you can add images and videos to the list.
 Each delivery method can be divided further.
-A popular content type is the blog post, then you have long-form content, you can add case studies, also whitepapers.
+A popular content type is the blog post; you have long-form content.
+You can add case studies, also whitepapers.
 An eBook is another type of content.
 Graphics can be pictures and infographics.
 You can have checklists, templates, and of course, video content.
 Content can be considered a digital asset.

 This means it’s a valuable part of your online strategy.